Resumes and Interviewing Tips

 - Do you have a portfolio case with you to carry your extra copies of your resumes and Student Information Form?
 In addition, you can have your questions for the potential employer written down and also you can take a few notes during the interview if needed.

 - Are you prepared for the typical interviewer questions you may be asked?
 It is always a good idea to practice answers to some likely questions!
-Google typical questions that you may be asked on an interview for an accounting internship, ask a student that may have been through the process in the prior year, or visit the Career Services website.
+Google typical questions that you may be asked on an interview for an accounting internship or ask a student that may have been through the process in the prior year.
 Be prepared to answer GPA questions.
 Employers may have questions about your prior work experience (any work that you may have done).
 These positions and/or responses indicate whether you are a responsible person, your interaction abilities, etc. Try to relax when giving your response.

 - Keep your responses positive.
 For example, if you are asked which area do you want to work in, you may have a specific preference, but you may want to consider being open to other areas and communicate this with the potential employer in the event they offer you an area you did not really want.